austinulfers/spikeball-tracking/index.md

 ## Abstract

 This paper acts as a proof of concept to track a spikeball within a video and recreate its path in real time.
 The procedures and methods implemented here are best implemented when the camera is directly above the net (i.e. a drone) and moves as little as possible.
-Future iterations of this project will adapt to wider scenarios however, at the moments, elementary information like ball hits/ball location/ball velocity within the game of roundnet/spikeball act as a proving ground for later developments.
+Future iterations of this project will adapt to wider scenarios however, at the moment, elementary information like ball hits/ball location/ball velocity within the game of roundnet/spikeball act as a proving ground for later developments.

 ## Outline